mtahran/LambdawithCron/README.md

 - **`outputs.tf`**: Defines output values that can be useful after deploying the infrastructure, such as Lambda function ARN and EventBridge rule ARN.

 - **`dev.tfvars`**: Example Terraform variable file (`terraform.tfvars`) specific to the `dev` environment.
-Update this file with your AWS credentials and any environment-specific configuration values.
+Update this file with any environment-specific configuration values.
 More tfvars file can be added for other environments.

 - **`app/Hello-World.py`**: Contains the Python code for the AWS Lambda function.
 Modify this file to implement the desired functionality for your Lambda function.